rbms-bsc/DCRMR/_pages/Ppdm/Date-of-manufacture.md

 <a name="4.225.7.1">4.225.7.1</a> Supply in square brackets a conjectural date of manufacture based on any information available.
 Indicate the basis for the conjecture in a [note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) (see [4.226.8.7](/DCRMR/ppdm/Note-on-manufacture-statement/#4.226.8.7)).

-<a name="4.225.7.2">4.225.7.2</a> If the preferred source of information bears a prominent date that does not clearly represent the date of manufacture, either transcribe it as part of the title or the statement of responsibility elements or give it in a [note on manifestation](/DCRMR/other-notes/Note-on-manifestation/), see [7.20.X.X](/DCRMR/other-notes/Note-on-manifestation/#7.20.X.X).
+<a name="4.225.7.2">4.225.7.2</a> If the preferred source of information bears a prominent date that does not clearly represent the date of manufacture, either transcribe it as part of the title or the statement of responsibility elements or give it in a [note on manifestation](/DCRMR/other-notes/Note-on-manifestation/) (see [7.20.X.X](/DCRMR/other-notes/Note-on-manifestation/#7.20.X.X)).

 ## 4.225.8 Patterns for supplying a conjectural date